SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Item.md

 ## Step 2: Authentication header

-The catalog item register api call uses Organization key authentication, we can obtain one in the [Admin App](https://admin.dataminer.services/) on the Keys page.
+The Catalog item register api call uses Organization key authentication, we can obtain one in the [Admin App](https://admin.dataminer.services/) on the Keys page.
-This key identifies your organization and will make sure the registration will register your catalog item under the organization of the key you use.
+This key identifies your organization and will make sure the registration will register your Catalog item under the organization of the key you use.

 > [!IMPORTANT]
 > You need to have the "Owner" role in order to access/create Organization keys.